 - Silver - the most common - looks nice, but may tarnish, primarily in contact with sweat

-Leather pads still are dominant today (2008).
-They are made of a round cardboard plate (in the picture on the left the cardboard is grey) and a felt plate (white) of the same size.
-Over that the manufacturer draws a thin, soft leather coating or a fish skin (yellow - in reality mostly white).
+Leather pads have dominated for hundreds of years, and are still more practical than most other types.
+They are made of a round cardboard plate as base (in the picture the cardboard is the bottom part) and a felt plate (in the middle) of the same size.
+Over that the manufacturer fixes a thin, soft leather coating.
+Originally that was a fish skin (flutes still use that).
+The leather is usually died white for clarinets, and is golden brown for saxophone pads.
 That type of pad can be bought in all sizes even in not so specialised music shops - they are the same for clarinets, saxophones and oboes.
-What matters is the diameter.
+What matters is the strength and even more the diameter.

-Today you will find a lot of pads are made from elastic Silicone, the same stuff that is used to glue tubes to your bathtub or sticks sheet glass together as an aquarium.
+Today you will find a lot of pads are made from elastic silicone, similar to what is used to glue tubes to your bathtub or sticks sheet glass together as an aquarium.
 Silicon has got advantages: It can be brought into every form, is elastic and does not change under humidity.
-It will last forever (that is: longer than your clarinet) - so it never will have to be changed.
-One advantage is a disadvantage at the same time: It will not change its form; so if the key is bent, then the pad will not close the hole any more whereas a leather pad will adapt itself.
+It will last and stay in form forever (that is: longer than your clarinet's body) - so it never will have to be changed.
+The advantage is a disadvantage at the same time: It will not change its form; so if the key is bent a bid, then the pad will not be placed perfectly over the tone hole and will fail to close the hole.
+Sometimes it will still do as long as its surface is still wet, but when it dries a bit, it will no more.
+A leather pad would adapt itself and you wouldn't even notice.
 Some musicians think that the tone will be influenced negatively - but serious tests have found out that in the long run the majority of listeners will prefer the sound of a clarinet with silicone pads to one with leather pads (except when the leather pads are new, not much older than a couple of months - since they do degrade quickly).
-There are two serious disadvantages that silicon pads have:

 - since silicon does not absorb water, the quantity of water on the clarinet's wooden corpus that is covered by the pad can not evaporate except through the wood.
 That is it will stay there for a long time.
 That may cause serious problems for the tone hole if you store your instrument away without having wiped it out fully.